lucidInsomniac/CodeOpMVPRamUp/README.md

 ### Features

-- Be able to create, delete, update and separate orders, and inventory
+- Be able to create, search, delete, update, and separate orders and inventory

+- Edit feature will pull existing data from database and allow changes.
+Provided with update and cancel button

 - Be able to view: orders, and inventory

 - Navigate with a sidebar with menu

-- Data will be input by user in frontend and will be saved in a MYSQL database
+- Data will be input by user in frontend and will be saved in a MYSQL database on the backend

 ### Design Overview